NIA T32 Program in the Demography and Economics of Aging Predoctoral Fellowships

-Applicants must be PhD candidates at the University of Chicago with at least three years of graduate work and an expressed interest in demography or economics of aging.
+Applicants must be PhD candidates at the University of Chicago in their second year of training or later and with an expressed interest in demography or economics of aging.
 Previous research in the demography or economics of aging is not necessary; however, a future commitment is.
-Interested students in the first three years of graduate school are ineligible for the funded fellowship but are encouraged to apply to the training affiliates program.
+Interested students in their first year of graduate school are ineligible for the funded fellowship but are encouraged to apply to the training affiliates program.

-Our current and past predoctoral fellows have come from a variety of departments at the University of Chicago, including: Booth School of Business, Comparative Human Development, Economics, Harris School of Public Policy, History, Public Health Sciences, School of Social Service Administration, and Sociology.
+Our current and past predoctoral fellows have come from a variety of departments at the University of Chicago, including: Booth School of Business, Comparative Human Development, Economics, Harris School of Public Policy, History, Public Health Sciences, Crown Family School of Social Work, Policy and Practice, and Sociology.

 Predoctoral Application Requirements